 Nightlife doesn’t get going until midnight, and some dance clubs open at 2 am!
 Most Argentineans have dinner after 9 pm.

-When visiting Argentina, it’s possible to stay in a charming boutique hotel in a hip area in Buenos Aires for under $100.
+When visiting Argentina, staying in a charming boutique hotel in a hip area in Buenos Aires is possible for under $100.

 If you’re visiting Buenos Aires with kids, a few blocks away from Palermo’s trendy shops and bars is the Buenos Aires Zoo where kids can marvel at the Andean condor and aguara guazu (a maned wolf from northern Argentina).